 Spring Orzo Salad with Arugula, Asparagus, Pine Nuts

-This is most definitely going to become one of my favorite pasta salads this summer, and I think you guys will love it just as much.
-When I was debating on what to title this recipe, I looked through my recipe archives at my other orzo salad recipes and it appears I have a problem.
+This is one of my favorite pasta salads for summer, and I think you guys will love it just as much.
+I love orzo salads!
+I looked through my recipe archives at my other orzo salad recipes and it appears I have a problem.
 But if loving orzo salad is wrong, I don’t want to be right.

 We have Bruschetta Orzo Salad (another one of my faves!), Creamy Southwestern Orzo Salad (this one is always a HUGE hit!), Orzo Salad Recipe with Yogurt Dill Dressing, Spinach Orzo Salad with Chicken Meatballs and Chickpeas, Orzo Salad with Watermelon, Feta, and Chicken, Orzo Salad with Chicken and Vegetables (this one uses a rotisserie chicken!), and Greek Orzo Salad with Shrimp.